 The Emerald Pool costs EC$16 (US$6) per person.
 However, I’d really recommend buying a weekly tour site pass.
 They cost EC$32 (US$12) and it means you can get into all the Dominica National Parks such as Trafalgar Falls and Cabrits National Park under one ticket.
 Alternatively, you can buy your tickets beforehand here.

 You can also buy food and drink at the visitors centre and there are a number of benches to sit at too.
+The food is actually really good here, so it’s worth coming for lunch.

 What else is there to do in the area?